 How Long is Texas Defensive Driving?

 Defensive driving has a long history in Texas.
 It once fell under the auspices of the Texas Education Agency (TEA).
-Let me tell you, having been a high school science teacher for 20 years, the TEA is all about requiring curriculum that pounds concepts into a learner’s head.
+Let me tell you, having been a high school science teacher for 20 years, I can tell you that the TEA is all about requiring curriculum that pounds concepts into a learner’s head.
 That must have been their logic in requiring a driving course for experienced drivers to be six hours long.

 Speaking of “online or in person,” the video below covers some of the pros and cons of both delivery methods to help you decide which may be best for you.